 Brown and Slimy Roots:

 Brown or discolored roots often are the telltale sign of root rot.
 This root infection is caused by several species of fungal organisms called Pythium that make their home within the root system.
 Pythium thrives under conditions such as low aeration, poor drainage and high water temperatures above 72 degrees.
 Other issues that can cause brown roots is using low quality nutrients that can stain the root structure.
 These nutrients contain dyes and other chemicals not conducive for a healthy root structure.

 - In the case of “root rot”, it is recommended that an entire nutrient solution change out and flush is performed.
 Flush the system with a quality root zone optimizer, such as UC Roots.
-This is a safe effective treatment for infected roots that can be used throughout the life cycle of the plant.
 Any dead, decaying roots should be removed from the root structure and all equipment disinfected.
-Run the system 1-3 days at the rate of 5-10 mils per gallon of UC Roots until symptoms cease.
-Then slowly reintroduce nutrient solution at low rate.

 Throughout the course of a plants life cycle they may experience issues that can leave growers scrambling for solutions.
 Often these issues are noticed first amongst stem and leaf tissue.
 Plant leaves may be the first to show symptoms because of their delicate nature and their role in the photosynthesis process.
 The first step in treating any leaf issues is first determining the source of the problem, then taking the correct actions to fix and prevent the problem from reoccurring.